 What to Consider when Buying Large Cams

 Since large cams are big and less frequently used weight is probably the biggest consideration.
-If you have to bring two #5's, a #6 and a valley giant with you that's going to add more weight than the rest of your rack combined.
+If you have to bring two #5's, a #6, #7 and a #8 with you that's going to add more weight than the rest of your rack combined.
 So buying the lightest big cams you can is a good move.